 How should I use these maps in my 3D software?

 This is also very different for each package.
 In general, you can use hdri's for three things: lighting, reflections and background.
 Usually if you put the map in the general background of your scene, it will be used for lighting and reflections too.
-Sometimes you can (or you have to) specify the lighting, reflection and background seperatly.
+Sometimes you can (or you have to) specify the lighting, reflection and background separately.
 Please consult your programs manual for more info.
-Here is a Vray tutorial on using hdri maps.

 End User License Agreement (EULA)